osmano807/joker/README.md

 Remarks
 -------

+The code is released under the BSD 2-Clause License.

 I'm coding to distract myself from problems, or, for *fun*.
 I don't have much time to support the code or to help, but feel free to mail me, I'll try to give an reply as soon as possible.